tkchafin/FGTpartitioner/README.md

 #### Memory efficiency

-For example, with a very large full-chromosome alignment for a mammalian dataset, comprising >2,000,000 variants, FGTpartitioner peaked at about 22GB memory usage.
+For example, with a very large full-chromosome alignment for a mammalian dataset, comprising >2,000,000 variants, FGTpartitioner peaked at about 18GB memory usage.
 ![](https://raw.githubusercontent.com/tkchafin/FGTpartitioner/master/images/mem_profile.png)
+Note that this will be effected by the number of cores, with less cores requiring less memory.

 #### Runtimes